Aleph-Alpha/support/README.md

 - **Multiple Attestation Types**: Supports SLSA, CycloneDX, SPDX, vulnerability reports, license information, triage data, and custom attestations
 - **Flexible Extraction**: Extract single attestations, all attestations of a specific type, or all available attestations
+- **Predicate-Only Extraction**: Extract only the predicate content with `--predicate-only` (ideal for raw SBOM extraction for Trivy scanning)
 - **Discovery Mode**: List available attestation types for any container image
 - **Inspection Tools**: Inspect referrers with missing predicate types
 - **Output Options**: Save to files or output to stdout with proper JSON formatting